Spousal Sponsorship

 Undertaking and Sponsorship Agreement

 As part of the sponsorship application, sponsors must include a signed undertaking and a sponsorship agreement.
 The undertaking commits the sponsor to providing financial support for the basic needs of the individual being sponsored for a period of time.
-This period of time varies depending on the age of the individual sponsored, their relationship to the sponsor and their place of settlement in Canada.
+This period varies depending on the age of the individual sponsored, their relationship to the sponsor and their place of settlement in Canada.

 Generally, income requirements are not imposed on individuals who seek to sponsor their spouse, partner or dependent child.
 However, sponsors must be able to financially support the sponsored persons or make suitable arrangements for their support.
 Sponsors must only demonstrate that they meet certain income requirements if: 1) they are sponsoring a dependent child who has 1 or more dependent children; or 2) they are sponsoring a spouse or partner with a dependent child who has 1 or more dependent children.
 Sponsors who fall within one of these categories must submit a Financial Evaluation form with the sponsorship application.